Noahfinnce: Signing to Hopeless Records

 On 19 November 2020, Adams announced he had been signed to Hopeless Records.
 The announcement was accompanied by the release of the song "Life's A Bit", with the music video published the same day on his YouTube channel.

 Personal life

-Adams publicly came out as a transgender man in 2017, and as bisexual in 2020.
+Adams publicly came out as a transgender man in 2017 and as bisexual in 2020.
 When Adams came out as transgender, he said "It came to the time when I was gonna start testosterone and things were gonna change very rapidly.
 So I decided I was going to come out and because I had already had an audience, people were asking a lot of questions and that realized that I could help people that were going through a similar thing to me."
-2021, he was diagnosed with ADHD.
-He is lactose intolerant.
-Adams' first EP-STUFF FROM MY BRAIN was written before he started therapy and after he finished it, "I've learned a lot in therapy!" he explains.
-This being a moment in his life that changed after going to therapy making his approach to music better.
+In 2021, he was diagnosed with ADHD.
+In 2022, he revealed he was lactose-intolerant, and in 2024, he published a video on his YouTube channel detailing his February autism diagnosis.